 Now, on to the trip!

 If you are flying in from the states, your flight likely lands in the early morning.
-This gives you the opportunity to ease into the Icelandic culture and correct your body clock to tick in the right hour if coming from far away.
+After transferring into the city this gives you the opportunity to ease into the Icelandic culture and correct your body clock to tick in the right hour if coming from far away.
 After coming into Reykjavík and settling into your accommodation make your way into downtown for a wander and grab a bite or two.
-A visit to Safnarhúsið (The Culture House) housed in a stunning white building for their Points of View exhibition is a good introduction into Icelands close relationship with nature, followed by a warm cup of coffee and homemade cakes in the museum café Julía & Júlía.
-Entrance to the Culture house also gives you entrance to the National Museum of Iceland.
+Look to join our friends from Wake up Reykjavík for their Reykjavík Food Walk.
+This is a great way to get to know the culinary culture of Reykjavík as well as getting to know the city better.
+The 3.5 hour tour includes all food from 5 of the best restaurants in Reykjavík.
+You won’t walk away from this tour feeling hungry!

 On our Golden Circle: Platinum day trip we have found the ultimate combination of relaxation and exploring.
 We start the day by warming up in the Secret Lagoon, Iceland’s oldest geothermal hot pool since 1891.
 Once we are out of the pool we make our way to Friðheimar geothermal greenhouse who are famous for all things tomato, be it their tomato soup with their delicious homemade bread, tortilla pizza or freshly made pasta.
 Our lunch table is situation within the growing tomatoes.
 It’s hard not to be impressed by the work that they are doing in the greenhouse!